zackdavis88/bad-api/README.md

 # Bad API

-One day this will be like JIRA but bad.
+One day this will be a project ticketing system that is severly lacking in features when compared to other similiar products.

 ## The Plan